 If you’re considering plastic surgery of any kind, naturally, you research everything about it.
 Well, when it comes to recovery, wearing a compression garment is one of the best things you can do.
 Often, your plastic surgeon will advise you to wear a compression garment.
 But why?
-Keep reading to find why you need to wear a compression garment after plastic surgery.
+Keep reading to find out why you need to wear a compression garment after plastic surgery.

 What is a Compression Garment?

 The garments come in all shapes and sizes and are usually made from fabrics like nylon or lycra.
 They are available for almost every part of the body.
 You can get all different types of compression garments for men and women.

-At Harley Clinic, we advise our patients to wear compression garments after surgery to enhance the healing process.
+At the Harley Clinic, we advise our patients to wear compression garments after surgery to enhance the healing process.

 Plastic Surgery Recovery: Why Do You Need to Wear a Compression Garment?

 So, why are compression garments part of the post-surgery recovery process?
 Here are a few reasons why your plastic surgeon may ask you to wear a post-surgery compression garment.

 In addition to this, the garment helps to speed up recovery and improve your overall results.
 The less swelling you experience, the quicker you will start to see the results of your procedure.
 Without the compression, your body will take longer to reabsorb excess fluid, and post-surgery swelling may linger for longer than needed.

-Compression is a major part of plastic surgery recovery.
+Compression is a big part of plastic surgery recovery.
 It can make a surprisingly big difference in your surgery outcome.
 The importance of your compression garment cannot be emphasised enough.
 While the main focus is on your surgery and your results, your compression garment will be your post-surgery best friend.

 It’s no secret that compression garments aren’t the most attractive piece of clothing you will ever wear.
 However, the benefits of comfort and results far exceed any downsides.